-For the past decade, marketing teams have been building elaborate tech stacks to keep up with the digital arms race.
+For the past decade, marketing teams have built elaborate tech stacks to keep pace with the digital arms race.
 Tools for planning.
 Tools for publishing.
 Tools for optimizing.
 Tools for analyzing.
-We’ve reached a point where even the tools need tools just to talk to each other.
+We've reached a point where even the tools need tools just to talk to each other.

-And yet—despite the abundance of automation—marketing still feels manual, fragmented, and slow.
+And yet—despite this abundance of automation—marketing still feels manual, fragmented, and slow.

 Why?